umutaydemir7/SDSP_group38/README.md

 The names of the features in the dataset are not specified.
 That's why in this section, we have specifically examined what is obvious.
-While examining these properties, we drew a bar plot or pie plot using the matplotlib library.
+While examining these properties, we drew a bar plot or pie plot using the matplotlib library.<br />
 Later, we applied exploratory data analysis in this section.
 In this context, we tried to determine the relationships between the features in the dataset.
-For this, we used features that we know what they are.
+For this, we used features that we know what they are.<br />
 In the data preparation section, we prepared our data for machine learning modeling.
 For this, we first filled the missing values in the dataset.
 For the categorical features, we replaced the missing values with the most repeating values in the column they belong to.
-Then we enumerated the categorical values and converted them to an integer data type.
+Then we enumerated the categorical values and converted them to an integer data type.<br />
 Its dataset consists of 51 columns.
 Since we will receive this information from the user in the application part, this number is too high.
 We need to reduce the features in the dataset to a number of features that users can fill without getting bored.
 That's why we need to do feature selection.
-Accordingly, we first calculated the correlation between the features and dropped one of the features with high correlation between them.
+Accordingly, we first calculated the correlation between the features and dropped one of the features with high correlation between them.<br />
 Then we applied normalization to numeric features.
 We used MinMaxScaler for this.
 Thus, the numeric values were in the same range.